achorg/ach2025-website/en/program.md

 * #19C: The Public Digital Humanities Institute: An institute to support academic & community collaborations in the digital humanities (Panel)

 ### 4:45pm - 6:00pm Eastern
-* #20A: Power, Politics, and Data Analysis
+* #20A: Computational Approaches to Humanities Data
 * #20B: Digital (Humanities) Trace Data: Critical Approaches to Platforms, APIs, and Metrics for Studying DH Communities (Panel)
 * #20C: Proof of Existence: Archives, Community and DH